juant72/Blocana/docs/stage1-core-components.md

 #### Real-world Analogy

-SledDB functions like a well-organized filing system where:
+RocksDB functions like a well-organized filing system where:
-- Each cabinet (tree) contains related documents
+- Each cabinet (column family) contains related documents
 - Documents are filed using specific identifiers (keys)
 - A master index helps locate any document quickly
+- The system automatically reorganizes to maintain optimal efficiency
-- The system automatically ensures no documents are lost or damaged
+- The system ensures no documents are lost or damaged even during power outages

 #### Performance Considerations

 For resource-constrained environments, Blocana implements several optimizations:
-- Caching frequently accessed data
-- Batching writes when possible
-- Pruning historical data when appropriate
-- Compression of stored data
+- Configurable block cache sizes for different usage scenarios
+- Adjustable compression settings to balance CPU vs storage
+- Custom compaction strategies optimized for blockchain access patterns
+- Column family-specific tuning options

 ## 5. Genesis Block and Chain Validation